wavemotion-dave/ColecoDS/README.md

 -----------------------
 The Memotech MTX runs at 4MHz which is faster than the Colecovision (and MSX, M5, SG, etc).
 This is reasonably well emulated - though the sound is not perfect due to some CTC chip timing differences from real hardware.
 Also, only about 80% of the games load and run properly - some games use more complex loaders and are not well supported by ColecoDS.
 Sometimes you will have to run a [a1] or [a2] alternate dump of a game to get it to run properly.
 Of the two types (.mtx and .run), the .RUN files are generally better supported - seek those out (the excellent MEMU MTX emulator has a good selection).

-There is support for the MTX MAGROM project... this are several multi-carts.
-You can use either 1.05 or 1.05a of the MAGROM binary file or the V2 MAGROM Binary... just rename as .MTX and load it by running the game and pressing the START button to launch the menu.
+There is support for the awesome MTX MAGROM project... there are several multi-carts in this project.
+You can use either 1.05 or 1.05a of the MAGROM binary file or the V2 MAGROM Binary... just rename as .MTX and load it normally and once the Ready prompt shows, press the START button to issue the "ROM 7" command to launch the multi-cart menu.
+It's worth it!

 The MTX emulated is a base MTX-512 system with 64K of RAM...
 This should allow most games to run.